hydrodynamicstability/publicationlist/README.md

   - B. Gunter and C. Tong, 2017:  Reply to Justin Smith. *Significance*, **14** (6): 46.

+- B. Gunter and C. Tong, 2017:  A response to the ASA statement on statistical significance and p-values.  *Silver State-istics*, **14** (1):  supplement.

 ## Statistical Methodology

 - [See listing](statmethods.md)